-If you hold qualified small business stock (QSBS), you may be entitled to a reduced capital gains rate on the sale of your stock—possibly as low as 0%.
+If you hold qualified small business stock (QSBS), you may be entitled to a reduced capital gains rate for federal taxes on the sale of your stock—possibly as low as 0%.
 To take advantage of QSBS benefits, you need to meet two basic criteria:

 - You’ve held your stock for at least five years since the acquisition date.

 These criteria can help you determine when to exercise your options, because early exercise means you’ll complete the five-year holding period sooner.
 They can also help you decide whether to file an 83(b) election, if your plan permits early exercise, because filing an 83(b) election will also start the clock on the holding period.

 If your equity plan allows early exercise, you can pay taxes on your shares at the time of the early exercise, as opposed to at time of vesting, by making an 83(b) election.
 ISOs ordinarily vest over time.
 But if you exercise your ISOs early, when there is no difference between the strike price of the ISO and their current FMV, filing a timely 83(b) election may allow you to avoid AMT impact for the ISO exercise and start the clock on the holding period for your shares.